Continuous-variable quantum sensing of a dissipative reservoir: Results

 For the initial state given by Eq.~(\ref{eq:eq10}), the averaged photon number reads

-which shall be regarded as the quantum resource employed in our sensing scheme.
+which can be regarded as the quantum resource employed in our sensing scheme.
 Furthermore, we introduce a squeezing ratio $\zeta\equiv\sinh^{2}r/\bar{n}$ to quantify the weight of quantum squeezing in the total quantum resource.
 The ratio of $\zeta$ varies from $\zeta=0$ for a purely coherent state to $\zeta=1$ for a purely squeezed vacuum state.
 Next, we shall explore the scaling relation versus $\bar{n}$ and $\zeta$.

 The scaling relations between $\max_{t}\mathcal{F}_{\lambda}$ and $\bar{n}$ with different squeezing ratios are displayed in Fig.~\ref{fig:fig4}.
-One can find $\max_{t}\mathcal{F}_{\lambda}$ is proportional to $\bar{n}$, which means the sensing precision scales as the SQL in our scheme.
-However, we find the slope of the SQL can be enhanced by increasing the weight of quantum squeezing, which implies the quantum squeezing can be used as a resource to boost the sensing performance.
-These results are in agreement with many previous studies of noisy quantum metrology: in noiseless ideal case, using quantum resource can indeed boost the metrological performance and obtain a better scaling relation (such as the Zeno limit~\cite{PhysRevD.23.1693,PhysRevLett.123.040402} or the Heisenberg limit~\cite{PhysRevLett.79.3865}), but these quantum superiorities generally degraded back to the SQL under the influence of decoherence~\cite{PhysRevApplied.15.054042,Wang_2017,PhysRevLett.120.140501,PhysRevLett.109.233601}.
+One can find that $\max_{t}\mathcal{F}_{\lambda}$ is proportional to $\bar{n}$, which means the sensing precision scales as the SQL in our scheme.
+However, we find that the slope of the SQL can be enhanced by increasing the weight of quantum squeezing, which implies that quantum squeezing can be used as a resource to boost the sensing performance.
+These results are in agreement with many previous studies of noisy quantum metrology: in a noiseless ideal case, using quantum resource can indeed boost the metrological performance and result in a better scaling relation (such as the Zeno limit~\cite{PhysRevD.23.1693,PhysRevLett.123.040402} or the Heisenberg limit~\cite{PhysRevLett.79.3865}), but these quantum superiorities generally degrade back to the SQL under the influence of decoherence~\cite{PhysRevApplied.15.054042,Wang_2017,PhysRevLett.120.140501,PhysRevLett.109.233601}.
 Such a result is called the no-go theorem of noisy quantum metrology.